-10 Ways to Fix Slow Xfinity Internet & WiFi
+10 Ways to Fix Slow Xfinity Internet & Wi-Fi

 HighSpeedOptions prides itself on providing honest, quality content.
 While we may be compensated when you make a purchase through links on our site, all opinions are our own.
 Here's how we make money.

-Following is a list of 10 things you can do to restore and refresh your Xfinity internet connection and WiFi.
+Following is a list of 10 things you can do to restore and refresh your Xfinity internet connection and Wi-Fi.
 (The good news is that most of them require little effort.)

 Key Takeaways

-Check Your Xfinity “My Account” App
+Check Your Xfinity App

-If you do see a notification about a network outage in your area, well, all you can do is wait, unfortunately.
+Start troubleshooting with the Xfinity app.
+It shows outage alerts, account status, and lets you rule out bigger network problems before spending time on fixes at home.
+If you don’t see an alert, wait a couple of minutes and check again before moving on to the next steps.
+If you do see a notification about a network outage in your area, all you can do is wait.
 Move on to the next step if you do not see an alert.

 Restart Your Equipment